 Cloudy conditions tend to make skyglow more intense in urban and suburban areas.
-This is because overcast nights can increase the intensity of light reflected back down to ground level by up to ten times (52, 53).
-However, in rural areas with few light sources, cloud cover tends to darken the night sky (54).
+This is because overcast nights can increase the intensity of light reflected back down to ground level by up to ten times (63, 64).
+However, in rural areas with few light sources, cloud cover tends to darken the night sky (65).
 This is because clouds efficiently absorb and scatter light from both natural and artificial sources, decreasing the amount reaching the ground.
-Skyglow is also sensitive to very small particles in the air (55), and it can be increased by air pollution (56, 57).
-ALAN itself may also interact or interfere with the chemistry of gasses in the lower atmosphere, potentially contributing to degraded air quality (58-61).
+Skyglow is also sensitive to very small particles in the air (66), and it can be increased by air pollution (67, 68).
+ALAN itself may also interact or interfere with the chemistry of gasses in the lower atmosphere, potentially degrading air quality (69-72).

 Ice and snow make skyglow worse because they reflect much more light than darker ground covers.
-This enhances the apparent nighttime light emissions from cities (62).
-Snow cover on the ground under clear-sky conditions can increase night sky brightness by up to three times (63).
+This enhances the apparent nighttime light emissions from cities (73).
+Snow cover on the ground under clear-sky conditions can increase night sky brightness by up to three times (74).
 When clouds cover the sky in the winter months, light reflected from both snow and clouds "amplifies" skyglow.
-The result can raise the night sky brightness by over 3500 times compared to overcast conditions with no artificial light (64).
-Even in clear weather, the tendency of ground covers like asphalt and concrete to reflect light can raise night sky brightness (65, 66).
+The result can raise night sky brightness by over 3500 times compared to overcast conditions with no artificial light (75).
+Even in clear weather, the tendency of ground covers like asphalt and concrete to reflect light can raise night sky brightness (76, 77).